My current research activity

 In this broad context, my main current interests lie in exploring the phenomenology of Dark Matter models, particularly via indirect detection methods (gamma rays, charged cosmic rays, neutrinos) and with a special attention to our recent proposal of Minimal Dark Matter, and in Neutrino Cosmology.

 In the following, I briefly review my past research activity in some detail, and give an outlook of the open projects and directions.
+[The numbering follows that of my CV on the homepage.]

 I began my work in Particle Theory Beyond the SM by computing some relevant observables in the framework of the theory proposed by R. Barbieri, L. Hall and Y. Nomura (Phys.Rev.D63:105007,2001), an extension of the Standard Model to five dimensions endowed with a supersymmetric structure.
 The theory is successful in providing a description of the mechanism of electroweak symmetry breaking thanks to the extra dimension, while ensuring calculability for several quantities, a property that is not so common among extra dimensional models.